-147. Plaintiffs incorporate by reference each preceding paragraph as though set forth fully at length herein.
+144. Plaintiff incorporates by reference each preceding paragraph as though set forth fully at length herein.

-148. Defendants researched, developed, designed, tested, manufactured, inspected, labeled, distributed, marketed, promoted, sold, and/or otherwise released into the stream of commerce Pradaxa[TM], in the course of same, directly advertised or marketed the product to the FDA, health care professionals and consumers, including Plaintiff, or persons responsible for consumer.
+145. Defendants researched, developed, designed, tested, manufactured, inspected, labeled, distributed, marketed, promoted, sold, and/or otherwise released into the stream of commerce Pradaxa[TM], in the course of same, directly advertised or marketed the product to the FDA, health care professionals and consumers, including Plaintiff, or persons responsible for consumer.

-149. Plaintiff purchased and used Pradaxa[TM] for personal use and thereby suffered ascertainable losses as a result of Defendants' actions in violation of consumer protection laws, including the Kentucky Consumer Protection Act, KRS § 367.110 et. seq. which include the following violations:
+146. Plaintiff purchased and used PradaxaTM for personal use and thereby suffered ascertainable losses as a result of Defendants' actions in violation of consumer protection laws, which include the following violations:

-- Representing that goods or services have characteristics, ingredients, uses, benefits or qualities that they do not have; - Advertising goods or services with the intent not to sell them as advertised; - c.
-Representing that goods have sponsorship, approval, characteristics, ingredients, uses, benefits or quantities which they do not have; - d.
-Failing to disclose information concerning goods which was known at the time of the transaction with the intent to induce the consumer into a transaction into which the consumer would not have entered had the information been disclosed; - e.
+- Representing that goods or services have characteristics, ingredients, uses, benefits or qualities that they do not have; - b.
+Advertising goods or services with the intent not to sell them as advertised; - Representing that good have sponsorship, approval, characteristics, ingredients, uses, benefits or quantities which they do not have or that a person has a sponsorship, approval, status, affiliation, or connection which they do not have; - Failing to disclose information concerning goods which was known at the time of the transaction if such failure to disclose such information was intended to induce the consumer into a transaction into which the consumer would not have entered had the information been disclosed; - e.
 Unconscionable actions and courses of action; and - f.
 Engaging in fraudulent or deceptive conduct that creates a likelihood of confusion or misunderstanding.

-150. Defendants uniformly communicated the purported benefits of PradaxaTM while failing to disclose the serious and dangerous side-effects related to PradaxaTM and of the true state of PradaxaTM, the regulatory status, its safety, its efficacy and its true usefulness.
+147. Defendants uniformly communicated the purported benefits of PradaxaTM while failing to disclose the serious and dangerous side-effects related to PradaxaTM and of the true state of PradaxaTM, the regulatory status, its safety, its efficacy and its true usefulness.
 Defendants made these representations to physicians, the medical community at large and to patients and consumers, such as Plaintiff, in their marketing and advertising.

-151. Defendants' conduct in connection with Pradaxa[TM] was also impermissible and illegal in that it created a likelihood of confusion and misunderstanding because Defendants misleadingly, falsely and/or deceptively misrepresented and omitted numerous material facts regarding the utility, benefits, costs, safety, efficacy and advantages of Pradaxa[TM].
+148. Defendants' conduct in connection with Pradaxa[TM] was also impermissible and illegal in that it created a likelihood of confusion and misunderstanding because Defendants misleadingly, falsely and/or deceptively misrepresented and omitted numerous material facts regarding the utility, benefits, costs, safety, efficacy and advantages of PradaxaTM.

-152. As a direct, proximate and foreseeable result of Defendants' statutory violations, Plaintiff suffered the injuries and consequential economic and other losses, as described above, when Plaintiff ingested Pradaxa[TM].
+149. As a direct, proximate and foreseeable result of Defendants' statutory violations, Plaintiff suffered the injuries and consequential economic and other losses, as described above, when Plaintiff ingested PradaxaTM.